Why is Noam Chomsky famous?

 What is Noam Chomsky like?

 Noam Chomsky is a mostly serious, gentle, and unpretentious man, with a calm yet forceful demeanor that matches the studious quality of his writing.
-An intimidating debater with a tremendous memory, he carries himself with a strong self-confidence that borders on smug.
-Small and nebbish with a soft, emotionless voice, Chomsky has never been a terribly charismatic public speaker, though neither this nor his increasingly advanced age has restrained his enthusiastic participation in speeches, rallies, and lectures all around the world.
+An intimidating debater with a tremendous memory, he carries himself with a strong self-confidence that can border on smug.
+Slight and nerdy with a soft, emotionless voice, Chomsky has never been a terribly charismatic public speaker, though neither this, nor his increasingly advanced age has restrained his enthusiastic participation in speeches, rallies, and lectures all around the world.

 Despite his considerable celebrity, Chomsky is famously generous with his time and patient with his fans, answering enormous volumes of email and generally taking seriously anyone who wants to engage with him, even the most crankish or conspiratorial.
 He can be aggressively argumentative and irritable towards critics, however, and viciously sarcastic and condescending in his rebuttals and put-downs.
 Like many commentators with fairly extreme political views, Chomsky has been known to engage in intentionally offensive hyperbole, and as an American Jew uniquely obsessed with criticism of America and Israel, his writing has been described as having a “self-loathing” quality.